“I was keen to go on a clinical trial. I wanted to try new cancer treatments and hopefully help future generations.”

 The first treatment for early breast cancer is often surgery.
 But having chemotherapy before surgery can help shrink the cancer.
 Shrinking the size of the cancer before surgery can mean you need a smaller operation.

-Bevacizumab (Avastin) is a biological therapy called a monoclonal antibody.
+Bevacizumab (Avastin) is a targeted cancer drug called a monoclonal antibody.
 We know from research that bevacizumab can stop cancer growing by reducing its supply of oxygen and food.
 Doctors thought that bevacizumab with chemotherapy may be better at shrinking cancer before surgery than chemotherapy on its own.

 The aim of this trial was to find out if having bevacizumab with chemotherapy increased the number of women whose cancer disappeared completely.